neherlab/pangraph/dev/design/annotate-implementation-notes.md

 - `id` ← `ID` attribute; `name` ← `Name` attribute; `source` `.` → `None`.
 - `records()` automatically skips directives/comments and stops at any trailing `##FASTA` section.
 - All attributes are carried into `attributes` (multi-value GFF arrays rendered via their `Display`).
+- **Blank-line tolerance (real-world fix):** noodles-gff 0.26 parses a blank line as a record and errors (`missing field: Source`), but real NCBI GFF trails a blank line. `read_many` now reads the whole input and drops whitespace-only lines before parsing (annotation files are small enough to buffer).
+Found via the klebs smoke test, not the synthetic fixtures.

 ### Matching (`match_features_to_paths`)
 - Builds a path-name → `PathId` lookup **once** (O(features + paths)); paths without a name skipped.